A Survey on Speech Large Language Models for Understanding: Challenges

 \section{Challenges}

 To further investigate the limitations observed in the performance section, we conducted a series of experiments aimed at clarifying and localizing the underlying issues.
-Building upon the multidimensional perspective introduced in Section \ref{taxonomy:functional}, we identify two major categories of challenges.
+Building on the multidimensional perspective introduced in Section \ref{taxonomy:functional}, we identify two main categories of challenges.